 Internal and external palpation for tenderness and restrictions

-Surface Electromyography testing to assess the electrical activity in your pelvic floor muscles
+Surface Electromyography testing to assess the electrical activity in your pelvic region

 Real-Time Ultrasound Imaging of your pelvic floor position and excursion during contraction, relaxation, and symmetry